jonhwan/VenetianPlague/README.md

 The installation time should be < 10 minutes total on a typical desktop computer.
 To reproduce all analyses in the paper, we recommend that you:

-Clone the GitHub repository to your computer using git clone https://github.com/ariktha/mordor-spillover.git in the terminal
+Clone the GitHub repository to your computer using git clone https://github.com/jonhwan/VenetianPlague.git in the terminal

 Recreate the exact package environment using the renv package.

-You can do this by opening the R project file (mordor-spillover.Rproj) in RStudio, loading the renv package, and typing renv::restore() to restore the package environment from the projects renv.lock file.
+You can do this by opening the R project file (VenetianPlague_Entropy.Rproj) in RStudio, loading the renv package, and typing renv::restore() to restore the package environment from the projects renv.lock file.

 Download the public data from the OSF repository by running the script 00-download-public-data.R.